potassco/asprilo-seminar/README.md

         - `$ENCODINGS` is an environment variable that holds the path to your downloaded (or cloned) [development branch of asprilo-encodings](https://github.com/potassco/asprilo-encodings/tree/develop)
-        - `$ENCODINGS/control/sides.lp` is your encoding of
+        - `$ENCODINGS/control/sides.lp` is your encoding of the side constraints

 2.  *Assign robots to shelves and picking stations on the same side*